ankushlakhani3/ankushlakhani3/README.md

 Hi, I’m Ankush Lakhani 👾 🤖

-You can use my repositories for to learn various aspect of cyber security and web devlopment.
-You have to keep one thing in your mind that these tools are very harmful so use at your own risk.
-And do not practice it on private network without their approval as you may have to face legal consequences.
-A part from that I have also posted some nice web development work done by me and created using various framework.
+Welcome to my GitHub repository!
+Here, you'll find resources and projects related to cybersecurity and web development.
+These tools and techniques are powerful, so please use them responsibly.
+Always ensure you have proper authorization before testing on private networks, as unauthorized activities may lead to legal consequences.

+In addition to cybersecurity tools, I’ve also shared web development projects showcasing my work with various frameworks.
+I hope you find these projects insightful and inspiring for your own learning and development.

-A fire exit must never be blocked.
+Note: Safety and ethical practices are key.
+A fire exit should never be blocked—whether in real life or in the digital world.